Causal Inference with Invalid Instruments: Post-selection Problems and A Solution Using Searching and Sampling: Introduction

 \section{Introduction}

-Existence of unmeasured confounders is a major concern for causal inference from observational studies.
-Instrumental Variable (IV) method is one of the most commonly used causal inference approaches to deal with unmeasured confounders.
-The IVs are required to satisfy three identification conditions: conditioning on the baseline covariates, \begin{enumerate} \item[(A1)] the IVs are associated with the treatment; \item[(A2)] the IVs are independent with the unmeasured confounders; \item[(A3)] the IVs have no direct effect on the outcome. \end{enumerate} The main challenge of applying IV-based methods in practice is to identify instruments satisfying (A1)-(A3).
-(A2) and (A3), the so-called ``exclusion restriction'' assumptions, are crucial for the causal effect identification as they assume that the IVs can only affect the outcome through the treatment.
+Unmeasured confounders are a major concern for causal inference with observational studies.
+The instrumental variable (IV) method is one of the most commonly used causal inference approaches to deal with unmeasured confounders.
+The IVs are required to satisfy three identification conditions: conditioning on the baseline covariates, \begin{enumerate} \item[(A1)] the IVs are associated with the treatment; \item[(A2)] the IVs are independent with the unmeasured confounders; \item[(A3)] the IVs have no direct effect on the outcome. \end{enumerate} The main challenge of IV-based methods is identifying instruments satisfying (A1), (A2), and (A3) simultaneously.
+Assumptions (A2) and (A3) are crucial for identifying the causal effect as they assume that the IVs can only affect the outcome through the treatment.
 However, assumptions (A2) and (A3) may be violated in applications and cannot even be tested in a data-dependent way.
-A fast-growing literature \cite{Bowden15,Bowden16,Kole15,Kang16,guo2018confidence,windmeijer2019use,tchetgen2017genius,windmeijer2019confidence,kang2020two,fan2020endogenous,li2020causal} is on causal inference with IVs which may violate assumptions (A2) and (A3).
-Many of these works are motivated from Mendelian Randomization (MR) studies, which use genetic variants as IVs; see \cite{Dylan17} for a review of IV methods in MR. In MR applications, the adopted genetic variants are possibly invalid instruments due to the pleiotropic effects \cite{Davey03, Davey14}, that is, a genetic variant may affect both the treatment and the outcome variable.
+We define an IV as ``invalid" if it violates assumptions (A2) or (A3).
+If an invalid IV is mistakenly taken as valid, it generally leads to a biased estimator of the causal effect.
+A fast-growing literature is to conduct causal inference with possibly invalid IVs \citep[e.g.]{bowden2015mendelian,Bowden16,Kole15,Kang16,guo2018confidence,windmeijer2019use,tchetgen2017genius,kang2020two,fan2020endogenous}.
+Many of these works are motivated by Mendelian Randomization studies using genetic variants as IVs \citep{Dylan17}.
+The adopted genetic variants can be invalid since they may affect both treatment and outcome due to the pleiotropy effect \citep{Davey03}.

-The existing works \cite{Kang16,guo2018confidence,windmeijer2019use,windmeijer2019confidence} first selected valid instruments in a data-dependent way and then made inference for the effect with the selected IVs.
-With a finite amount of data, we may make mistakes in detecting (and removing) invalid instruments, especially when the assumptions (A2) and (A3) are violated mildly; see Section \ref{sec: post-selection} for an illustration of the post-selection problem.
-There is a pressing need to address the post-selection issue of IV selection and propose uniformly valid confidence intervals.

-It is of practical importance to develop uniform inference methods which are robust to the mistakes in IV selection.
-In applications, there are chances that the invalid IVs are weakly invalid; see its definition in Definition \ref{def: weakly invalid}.
-These IVs are hard to be detected with a finite amount of data.
-The goal of the current paper is to develop a uniform inference method for the treatment effect, which is valid even in the presence of weakly invalid IVs.